 Estimated drive time between the Kentucky Horse Park and Explorium of Lexington is 15 minutes.

-For those travelling with toddlers and tikes, your next destination is Explorium of Lexington offering adventures in fun and learning.
+For those travelling with toddlers and tikes, your next destination for family fun in Lexington, KY is Explorium of Lexington offering adventures in fun and learning.
 With nine discovery zones filled with interactive exhibits designed to inspire imagination and curiosity, kids of all ages have experiences that can last a lifetime.
 For dates/hours of operation and admission information, visit their website http://www.explorium.com/visit or call (859)258-3253.